DJ LeMahieu Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.77).
+- The Astros' 3.76 team ERA ranks second among all MLB pitching staffs.

+- Astros pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.